lapinvert/bearbk-converter/README.md

 # Bearbk Converter

-`bearbk-converter` is a quick utility that allows you to convert Bear Writer's backup files ".bearbk" into folder including all your notes as ".txt" or ".md" files, with correct creation/modification dates.
-As a secondary option, `bearbk-converter` can also automatically version your notes with git, for those of you who want to be able to keep track of your files history.
+`bearbk-converter` is a quick utility that allows you to convert Bear Writer's backup files ".bearbk" into folder including all your notes as ".txt" or ".md" files, with correct creation/modification dates. for those of you who want to be able to keep track of your files' history, `bearbk-converter` can also automatically version your notes with git.

 ## Dependencies